spak9/MobileAdventures/README.md

-# Binary Analysis
+# Binary Adventures

-The repo is named "CImplementations", but this is really a playground trying to learn more about "native" code and binary analysis.
-This README will be used to note useful links I find.
+This repo serves as a playground for learning more about binary analysis, in particular, ARM binaries!

 ## Links